Thrivecore

 5. Do 10-12 reps of 3 sets.

-1. Stand straight with your feet hip-width apart and hold onto a chair for support.
+1. Stand with your feet shoulder-width apart.
+Hold on to a chair for support.

-3. Raise your heel as high as possible.
+3. Lift your heel as high as you can..

-4. Hold for a few seconds and slowly lower it back.
+4. Hold for a few seconds and slowly lower back down.

 5. Do 10-12 reps of 3 sets.